Draneria/Metallics-by-Draneria_Krita-Brushes/README.md

 ![Metallics by Draneria: Poster.
 Showcases 10 brushes of faux and real metallic effects](Poster%20Minimalist.png "Metallics Brush Set Poster")

+### This is a set of brushes that emulate metallic effects, for Krita.

-### Hello there, this is my first time making brushes!
+#### Hello there, this is my first time making brushes!
 If anyone tries them out, I'd absolutely love to see your art.
 These can definitely be improved, but I hope you enjoy! (｡•̀ᴗ-)✧

 <br>